 Men and women alike should try these strategies to maintain their cardiovascular health and prevent heart disease:

 There’s no reason to travel outside of New Jersey to find comprehensive heart care and specialists.
-Cardiac Partners is the largest cardiac program in South Jersey, giving patients access to more national and international renowned cardiologists in more locations than ever before.
+Cooper and Inspira Cardiac Care is the largest cardiac program in South Jersey, giving patients access to more national and international renowned cardiologists in more locations than ever before.
 Inspira Health Medical Centers Woodbury and Vineland are certified by the American College of Cardiology Accreditation Services as Chest Pain Centers.
 This recognizes Inspira’s commitment to excellence in managing the evaluation and treatment of chest pain syndromes, including emergency cardiac catheterization and stunting of blocked arteries causing acute heart attacks.
 Additionally, all three Inspira Medical Centers have received the Beacon Award from the American Association of Critical-Care Nurses for excellence in critical care nursing, while Cooper has been recognized by the Society of Thoracic Surgeons for superior surgical outcomes.